anjalichauhan0306/Image-Search-App/README.md

 - 🖼️ Responsive image grid layout
 - ⏭️ "Load More" button to fetch more images
 - 🧠 Uses `fetch()` and async/await for API handling
-- 🎨 Overlay with image description on hover
+- 🎨 Overlay with image description on hovers
-- ❌ Handles empty queries gracefully

 ---
 ## 🛠️ Technologies Used
 - JavaScript (ES6)